gjreda/gregreda.com/content/2015/static-sites-with-travis.md

 Enter [TravisCI](https://travis-ci.org).
 Travis is a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) (CI) service hosted at GitHub.
 Setup a `.travis.yml` file, check your code into GitHub, and Travis will build the project based on the steps laid out in your `.travis.yml`.
 A common use-case of CI is automatically running a test suite against each new commit to make sure a change didn’t break functionality of the app.

-Since Pelican is just a Python application, and Travis has S3 integration, I’m now using it to regenerate and deploy my site every time I push a change to on GitHub.
+Since Pelican is just a Python application, and Travis has S3 integration, I’m now using it to regenerate and deploy my site every time I push a change to it on GitHub.

 If you’re using Pelican (or any other static site generator) and hosting on S3, here’s how to set things up.